stjudecloud/university/docs/genomics-platform/about-our-data/file-formats-and-sequencing/index.md

 ### RNA-Seq

 RNA-Seq BAM files are mapped to hg38.
 For alignment, `STAR` v2.7.1a 2-pass mapping is used.
 Below is the `STAR` command used during alignment.
 For more information about any of the parameters used, please refer to the [STAR manual][star-manual] for v2.7.1a.
 The complete RNA-Seq WDL pipeline is available on [GitHub](https://github.com/stjudecloud/workflows/blob/master/workflows/rnaseq/rnaseq-standard.wdl).
 The STAR alignment parameters are also available on [GitHub](https://github.com/stjudecloud/workflows/blob/master/tools/star.wdl).
+For additional information about St. Jude Cloud's RNA-seq pipeline, visit the [RFC](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).

 ```bash
     STAR \